Mohammad-Qasem/reading-notes/README.md

      it is simple as that!!!! :heart_eyes:

-3-you want to share linke.
+3-you want to write link.
 just write [your link name](khttp://github.com) just copy the linke between brackets.